-The Eurasian magpies is not only considered one of the most intelligent of birds, but also one of the most intellegent of all animals.
-Magpies, crows and other memebers of the corvid-family have large brains relative to their body-size, and the brain size to body ratio is equal to that of chimpanzees.
+The Eurasian magpies is not only considered one of the most intelligent of birds, but also one of the most intelligent of all animals.
+Magpies, crows and other members of the corvid family have large brains relative to their body-size, and the brain size to body ratio is equal to that of chimpanzees.
 Their intelligence is also said to be on par with that of the great apes, showing the same level of flexibility, imagination, prospection, social cognition, and casual reasoning.

 The nest is preferably built in a tall tree, but if there is a lack of trees the Eurasian magpies might also use bushes or hedges.
 The nest is a large structure made out of sticks glued together by earth and clay, lined inside with finer roots and smaller sticks.
 They will also build a domed structure of loose sticks above with a concealed entrance.
 Three to ten eggs, with five to six being the most common, are laid and incubated by the female for 21-22 days.
 The chicks are naked and blind after hatching and open their eyes after 7-8 days.
 Body plumage first appear after 8 days and wing feathers after 10 days.
 Chicks fledge after 27 days, but will still be fed and cared for by both parents for several more weeks.
 Typically only three or four chicks survive to fledge and one out of five survive their first year.
 The oldest magpie recorded was 21 years and 8 months old when it died.
 It was a ringed bird that was shot in 1947.

 This is a very common and widely distributed species across Europe and Asia.
 It does very well in suburban and urban areas and might even benefit from human habitation.
 There are no threats and it is listed as least concern on the IUCN Red List.